mkader/ML.NET/ModelBuilder.md

 * The scenarios map to ML tasks.
 A ML task is the type of prediction or inference being made, based on the problem or question that's being asked and the available data.

 * 2 categories ML tasks: 1.Supervised, 2.Unsupervised
-  1. For supervised tasks, the label is known.
-Examples of supervised ML tasks include: Classification, Binary (two categories), Multiclass (two or more categories), Image, Regression
+  1. For supervised ML tasks, the label is known.
+Examples: Classification, Binary (two categories), Multiclass (two or more categories), Image, Regression
-  1. For unsupervised tasks, the label is unknown.
-Examples of unsupervised ML tasks include: Clustering, Anomaly detection, Supported scenarios in Model Builder
+  1. For unsupervised ML tasks, the label is unknown.
+Examples: Clustering, Anomaly detection, Supported scenarios in Model Builder

 * Model Builder supports the following scenarios that map to machine learning tasks: